Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 ## Cyber Resilience In-Use

-Becoming cyber resilient is essential to preventing business disruptions that may result from a cybersecurity incident.
+Becoming cyber resilient is essential to preventing business disruptions.
 In order to become cyber resilient, an organization must first consider its current state security posture.
 Most importantly, the so-called crown jewels (i.e. critical business/service infrastructure) must be identified, prioritized, and protected.
 Actions such as application control and implementing the principle of least privilege can lessen risk and increase resilience.

 ## Ways to Achieve Cyber Resilience